+If you're somewhat new to investing, the term "index fund" sounds scarier than it actually is.
 An index fund aims to track or mirror the performance of a particular financial market index.

 For instance, you’ve likely heard of the S&P 500, which is just an index that measures the performance of the 500 biggest companies in the United States.
+Easy, right?
 Analysts use this index as a gauge for how the market is performing as a whole.

 So when you invest in an S&P 500 index fund, you’re essentially investing in 500 different companies instead of just buying stock in one individual company.